eslint/eslint/docs/developer-guide/code-conventions.md

     // Bad: Strict mode in functions
     function doSomething() {
         "use strict";

         // code
     }

+    // Bad: Strict mode in global scope and redundant strict mode directive in function "use strict";       // This one is good

+    function doSomething() {
+        "use strict";   // This one is bad

+        // code
+    }

     // Good: Global strict mode
     "use strict";

     function doSomething() {
         // no "use strict" here